mohsin1845/ESP32-IDF/esp32-led-control-via-web/readme.md

 - **Responsive Design**: Lightweight and suitable for integration into vehicle electronics without compromising performance.

 ## Working Principle
 The ESP32 initializes as a Wi-Fi station and connects to the local network.
 It then starts an HTTP server that serves a webpage.
 This page contains buttons to control the LED.

 The following sequence occurs during operation:

-**1**.
-The user accesses the ESP32’s IP address via a browser.
+1. The user accesses the ESP32’s IP address via a browser.
-**2**.
-The ESP32 serves a styled HTML page with Turn ON and Turn OFF buttons.
+2. The ESP32 serves a styled HTML page with **Turn ON** and **Turn OFF** buttons.
-**3**.
-When a button is clicked, a GET request is sent to the ESP32.
+3. When a button is clicked, a GET request is sent to the ESP32.
-**4**.
-The ESP32 processes this request and updates the GPIO pin accordingly:
+4. The ESP32 processes this request and updates the GPIO pin accordingly:
-         **-** /on: Turns the LED ON.
+   - `/on`: Turns the LED ON.
-         **-** /off: Turns the LED OFF.
+   - `/off`: Turns the LED OFF.

 The page dynamically updates to reflect the current state of the LED.

+---

-The ESP32 can function in two modes: Station Mode (STA) and Access Point Mode (AP).
+The ESP32 can function in two modes:

+- **Station Mode (STA)**
+- **Access Point Mode (AP)**
 ## 1. Station Mode (STA)
 In Station Mode, the ESP32 connects to an existing Wi-Fi network.